viktorchvatal/ccdi/README.md

 previously, so it is only needed to build the web service on the target platform.

-Service build on on Raspberry PI 3 equipped with 1 GB od RAM without problems so i did not bother with crosscompiling it.
+Service compiled on Raspberry PI 3 equipped with 1 GB od RAM without problems so i did not bother with crosscompiling it.

 To run the web service, run: